DomiKamu/OhmerPrems/docs/modules/DeXtral/Manual.md

 - Operational sample rate: recommended 44100Hz/48000Hz, or higher.
 - DAC resolution: 24-bit high-resolution DAC (original 12-bit DAC will be implemented in future release).
 - Banks: 4 (named INT, CART1/C1, CART2/C2, CART3/C3), each holds 32 voices.
-- Voices: 32 per bank, all are fully customizable (can be imported/exported from/to VMEM SysEx file, or loaded/saved from/to .6opdx binary file).
+- Voices: 32 per bank, all are fully customizable (can be imported/exported from/to VMEM SysEx file, or loaded/saved from/to DeXtral binary file).
 - Individual voice can be exported/imported to/from VCED SysEx file.
 - Full DX7 SysEx files support (either for VMEM 32-voice banks, and VCED single-voice), as import and as export.
-- Full DeXtral files support (**.6opsynth** for entire synthesizer, **.6opcart** for 32-voice cartridge, with extended features such modulation matrices and operator ON/OFF switch states - these features are not supported by DX7 SysEx).
+- Full DeXtral files support (**.dexsynth** for entire synthesizer, **.dexcart** for 32-voice cartridge, with extended features such modulation matrices and operator ON/OFF switch states - these features are not supported by DX7 SysEx).
-- DX7 SysEx, **.6opvoice**, **.6opcart**, and **.6opsynth** files also can be imported/loaded by drag and drop (drop the file on the touchscreen).
+- DX7 SysEx, **.dexvoice**, **.dexcart**, and **.dexsynth** files also can be imported/loaded by drag and drop (drop the file on the touchscreen).
 - Bank/voice select by voltage: supported via discrete VOICE input jack (0V to +10V unipolar CV).
 - 8 assignable CV input jacks (assigments via modulation matrix).
 - Modulation Matrix (via MENU button): each voice can use up to 28 customizable modulations.